mchrzanka/banfflogcabin-project/readme.md

 > > Please follow the naming conventions.
 Try and make the files all named the same way (hooks start with "use", components are always capitalized, stylesheets are "whatTheStyleIsFor.scss" etc.)</br>

-> > In each component, there are the .js files and the .scss files.
-Please look into navbar for an example.

 > > The css folder holds the reset and the global scss.

 **Commands:**